 Lightbox Arrows: Set the arrow type to use with the lightbox

 Lightbox Captions Enabled: Will display the caption text at the bottom of the lightbox

 Retina Images Enabled: Enabling Retina Images requires two images both with the same path, a normal resolution image and a high-resolution image with a file name ending with ‘@2x’.
-Example: image.jpg & email@example.com.
+Example: image.jpg & firstname.lastname@example.org.
 Include the normal resolution image in a gallery and load high-resolution images directly to the WordPress Media Library.
-When Retina Images are enbled then the popup will display the high-resolution image on high-dpi screens.
+When Retina Images are enabled then the popup will display the high-resolution image on high-dpi screens.